Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Introduction

 \section{Introduction}

-\IEEEPARstart{R}OBOTIC manipulators are indispensable tools that empower robots to interact with the physical world, much like human arms facilitate our own interactions.
-Traditional robotic manipulators are built on two fundamental joint types—prismatic and revolute—connected by rigid links to form desired kinematic chains \cite{siciliano2008springer}.
-These systems have resulted in six widely recognized geometric configurations: articulated, spherical, SCARA, cylindrical, Cartesian, and parallel manipulators \cite{lynch2017modern}.
-Among these, articulated manipulators are particularly prevalent due to their intuitive kinematics, making them well-suited for high-accuracy, high-payload tasks \cite{horowitz1986adaptive, yao1996smooth}.
-However, human-centered environments, such as domestic or service applications, present unique challenges that prioritize adaptability, dexterity, obstacle avoidance, and reachability over traditional metrics such as payload capacity and precision \cite{billard2019trends, okamura2000dexterous,bicchi2000hands, zhou2024dexterous}.
-Additionally, while robots performing tasks in structured environments primarily focus on avoiding obstacles at the end-effector, in unstructured environments, the body configuration of the manipulator is significantly influenced by the complexity and dynamics of the environment.
-Achieving greater flexibility in body configuration while maintaining terminal manipulability is crucial for enabling robots to effectively perform tasks in the unstructured settings \cite{lynch2017modern, billard2019trends,tomizuka2002mechatronics}.
+\IEEEPARstart{R}{}obotic manipulators are essential tools that enable robots to interact with the physical world, much like human arms facilitate our own interactions.
+Traditional manipulators are typically constructed using two fundamental joint types—prismatic and revolute—connected by rigid links to form various kinematic chains \cite{siciliano2008springer}.
+These have led to the development of six well-known geometric configurations: articulated, spherical, SCARA, cylindrical, Cartesian, and parallel manipulators \cite{lynch2017modern}.
+Among these, articulated manipulators are the most widely adopted due to their intuitive kinematics and suitability for high-accuracy, high-payload tasks \cite{horowitz1986adaptive, yao1996smooth}.

+However, the increasing demand for robots in human-centered environments, such as domestic, assistive, or service applications, introduces new challenges that emphasize adaptability, dexterity, obstacle avoidance, and reachability over traditional metrics like precision and payload capacity \cite{billard2019trends, okamura2000dexterous, bicchi2000hands, zhou2024dexterous}.
+Moreover, while robots operating in structured settings can often focus on avoiding obstacles only at the end-effector, those deployed in unstructured environments must consider the full-body configuration of the manipulator in response to dynamic surroundings.
+Achieving greater flexibility in body posture while maintaining end-effector manipulability is therefore essential for effective manipulation \cite{lynch2017modern, billard2019trends, tomizuka2002mechatronics}.